 However, when it comes to party planning, these kinds of details can be the most challenging – and are often left to the last minute!
-If you’re coming up short on decorating ideas, never fear, we have some tips on how to set the table as well as a detailed “how-to” on recreating this holiday tablescape from a recent event at LPQ Flatiron in New York.
+If you’re coming up short on decorating ideas, never fear, we have some tips on how to set the table as well as a detailed “how-to” on creating the perfect holiday tablescape.

 - Keep it simple – A cluttered table can detract from the beauty of your home-cooked meal.
 Not to mention, it can also make it difficult to see and converse with the person across the table from you!
 Keep arrangements low or remove them from the table just before eating.
 Make sure that you leave plenty of room for the platters!